seanjmcm/VDetect/writeup_SMcM.md

 358.84 Seconds to train svm...
 Test Accuracy of svm =  0.9963`

-It was at this point that I discovered that the values I was obtaining were just random returns from
+It was at this point that I discovered that the values I was obtaining were just random returns from using

 `svc = LinearSVC()`